 Poetry, for me, is an attempt to nail a combination of experience, thought and emotion, using some kind of rhythm and rhyme that resonates for others, in the hope that they might feel it too.
+It's also a good way to cut a long story short.
 I didn’t begin to achieve this, to my own satisfaction, until I was in my 50s.
 Before that, I’d written verses for my children: treasure hunt clues or messages from the tooth fairy in rhyming couplets, and a poem for my friend Sue, when we were both living as single parents in small towns.
 Then my son died, at the age of 34.
 Somebody asked me recently, “How do you come back from that?”
 Well this is how: First, I decided, after 17 years of celibacy, that I didn’t want to be on my own any more.
 I went to a “Flirting Workshop” at the Buddhafield Festival and put my profile on a dating web site.
 Emotionally, I had nothing to lose.

 In my initial email exchanges on the dating site there was a guy who kept sending me haikus.
 When I realised he hadn’t written them himself, and was probably sending these to lots of women, I decided to respond with a sonnet.
 I had no idea how to write a sonnet.
 So I took the Complete Works of Shakespeare off the shelf, found the sonnets, noted the rhyming pattern, counted out the syllables, and used the content of this guy’s profile and initial messages to send him packing.